 Mallorca in January

 This is the coldest and rainiest month of the year, which is why this is the low season in Mallorca.
-Although cities like Barcelona are more popular Spanish destinations in winter, there are still some visitors on the island who spent New Year’s Eve here and will stay for a couple of days to enjoy the sun and food.
+Although cities like Barcelona are more popular Spanish destinations in winter, some visitors on the island still spend New Year’s Eve here and will stay for a couple of days to enjoy the sun and food.

 Mallorca in February